finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the portfolio
-            var fromAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-Filters commands by those that were processed at or after this date and time (optional) var toAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-Filters commands by those that were processed at or before this date and time (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set (optional)
+            var scope = scope_example;  // string | The scope of the portfolio to retrieve the commands for. var code = code_example;  // string | The code of the portfolio to retrieve the commands for.
+Together with the scope this uniquely identifies              the portfolio. var fromAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The lower bound asAt datetime (inclusive) from which to retrieve commands.
+There is no lower bound if this is not specified. (optional) var toAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The upper bound asAt datetime (inclusive) from which to retrieve commands.
+There is no upper bound if this is not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
-                // [EARLY ACCESS] Get commands
+                // [EARLY ACCESS] Get portfolio commands
-                ResourceListOfProcessedCommand result = apiInstance.GetPortfolioCommands(scope, code, fromAsAt, toAsAt, sortBy, start, limit, filter);
+                ResourceListOfProcessedCommand result = apiInstance.GetPortfolioCommands(scope, code, fromAsAt, toAsAt, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)